jucian0/engrafia/docs/pages/docs/0.1.0/features/seo.en.md

 ### Other tags

-You can also add specific tags for social media, and images:
+You can also add specific tags for social media, and images, there are any rules about what you can add in the head of a page.

 ```jsx
 <meta property="og:title" content={meta.title} />